-1. Start your visit of Ella by hiking Little Adams Peak
+1. Start your visit to Ella by hiking Little Adams Peak

 Little Adam’s Peak is in fact the name given to Ella Rock, for its resemblance to the sacred mountain.

-We spent a good 1 hour hiking to the top of Little Adam’s Peak from the centre of Ella by making plenty of stops to take photos.
+We spent a good 1-hour hiking to the top of Little Adam’s Peak from the center of Ella by making plenty of stops to take photos.
 The hike is not that difficult, except towards the end with the many stairs combined with the heat of the sun!

-The hike starts in Ella Flower Garden Resort (here).
+The hike starts at Ella Flower Garden Resort (here).
 You will first cross tea plantations and the beautiful Ravana Pool Club (here).
-They just opened Ravana Pool Clube place in 2022.
+They just opened the Ravana Pool Club place in 2022.
 It’s a beautiful place if you want to relax in a pool with a cocktail and face tea plantation and the mountains around Ella.
-Check our their website (here).

 Hiking Little Adam’s Peak is one of the best things to see in Ella.

 2. Visit the Nine Arches Bridge